Adebayo27/estate-intel/README.md

   `DELETE`
   `POST`

-  Foe the above endpoints respectively
+  For the above endpoints respectively

 * **Success Response:**